-- (a) Subsidiaries controlled through Contractual Arrangements - In preparation for the initial public offering of the shares of the Company on the Main Board of the Stock Exchange, the Group underwent a reorganisation (the "Reorganisation"), as part of which, a wholly-owned subsidiary of the Company, Yinxing Education, has entered into a series of contractual agreements (the "Contractual Arrangements") with Gingko Asset Management, Yinxing College and Yinxing Training School (collectively the "Consolidated Affiliated Entities") and their respective shareholders, including Mr. Fang and Mr. Tian, on 14 June 2018, which enable Yinxing Education and the Group to: - exercise effective financial and operational control over the Consolidated Affiliated Entities; - exercise equity voting rights of the Consolidated Affiliated Entities; - receive substantially all of the economic interest returns generated by the Consolidated Affiliated Entities in consideration for the corporate management and educational management consultancy services, as well as technical and business support services provided by Yinxing Education.
+(a) Subsidiaries controlled through Contractual Arrangements

+In preparation for the initial public offering of the shares of the Company on the Main Board of the Stock Exchange, the Group underwent a reorganisation (the "Reorganisation"), as part of which, a wholly-owned subsidiary of the Company, Chengdu Yinxing Education Management Co., Ltd. ("Yinxing Education"), has entered into a series of contractual agreements (the "Contractual Agreements") with Chengdu Gingko Asset Management Co., Ltd. ("Gingko Asset Management"), Gingko College of Hospitality Management (formerly known as Yingxing Hospitality Management College of CUIT) ("Yinxing College") and Chengdu Yinxing Hotel Vocational Skills Training School ("Yinxing Training School") (collectively the "Consolidated Affiliated Entities") and their respective shareholders, including Mr. Fang and Mr. Tian, on 14 June 2018, which enable Yinxing Education and the Group to:

+- exercise effective financial and operational control over the Consolidated Affiliated Entities; - exercise equity voting rights of the Consolidated Affiliated Entities; - receive substantially all of the economic interest returns generated by the Consolidated Affiliated Entities in consideration for the corporate management and educational management consultancy services, as well as technical and business support services provided by Yinxing Education.
 Such services include development, design, upgrade and ordinary maintenance on educational software and website; design on college course and major; compilation and selection and/or recommendation on college course materials; recruitment and training supporting on teachers and other employees; admission and enrollment supporting services; public relation services; market research and development services; management and marketing consulting and related services; and other additional services as the parties may mutually agree from time to time;

-For the year ended 31 December 2021 (All amounts expressed in RMB thousands unless otherwise stated)
+For the year ended 31 December 2022 (All amounts expressed in RMB thousands unless otherwise stated)